 Introduction

 Goats consumes wide varieties of feeds and vegetation than either sheep or cattle.
 It has been shown that goats can distinguish between bitter, sweet, salty and sour taste and that goats have higher tolerance for bitter tastes than cattle.
 The rumen is not developed at birth, but young kids start picking hay or grass at 2-3 weeks of age and by 3-4 months rumen is fully functional.
 Unlike sheep, goats relish eating aromatic herbs in areas of space food supply and hence can penetrate deep into desert.
-It has been observed that wheh goats find opportunities to browse for about 8-9 hours a day, the goats can take care of their maintenance and slow rate of growth but if goats are to produce large quantities of milk or to grow quickly and to yield high quality meat, they must have additional leguminous fodders as well as concentrate feed.
+It has been observed that when goats find opportunities to browse for about 8-9 hours a day, the goats can take care of their maintenance and slow rate of growth but if goats are to produce large quantities of milk or to grow quickly and to yield high quality meat, they must have additional leguminous fodders as well as concentrate feed (References should be incorporated).

 The apparent digestibility of nutrients in goat is higher than cattle and buffaloes and lower than sheep.
-The apparent digestibility of various nutrients had found to as dry matter-59.7%, O.M.-64.0%, crude protein-66.4%, ether extract -71.2%, crude fibre-66.9%, and nitrogen-free-extract - 60.9% (Jang and Majumdar, 1962).
-Meat goats have a dry matter intake of 3-4% of their live weight, whereas dairy goats have a D.M. intake of 5-7% of their live - weight.
+The apparent digestibility of various nutrients was found to as dry matter (D.M.)-59.7%, O.M.-64.0%, crude protein-66.4%, ether extract -71.2%, crude fibre-66.9%, and nitrogen-free-extract - 60.9% (Jang and Majumdar, 1962).
+Meat goats have a D.M. intake of 3-4% of their live weight, whereas dairy goats have a D.M. intake of 5-7% of their live - weight (Reference should be incorporated).
 The other factors which affect the D.M. consumptions are availability of feeds, palatability, moisture content and amount of fibrous material present in feed.
-Dry matter requirements as has been observed by I.C.A.R. for kids with 10, 15, 20, 25 and 30 kg body weight and growing at the rate of 50 g / day are 425, 600, 700, 800 and 950 gm per day respectively.
+According to I.C.A.R. the D.M. requirements for kids with 10, 15, 20, 25 and 30 kg body weight and growing at the rate of 50 g / day are 425, 600, 700, 800 and 950 gm per day, respectively (Reference must be incorporated).

 Variation in Dry matter intake: It is well known that the amount of dry matter consumed by the dairy animals is responsible for satisfying their appetite which in turn varied with the live - weight of the animal and the nature of its production (Sen and Ray, 1964).
-In other words it means that any deficiency in the quantity of dry matter consumed by the animal will influence the production and health of the animals adversely.
+In other words it means that any deficiency in the quantity of D.M. consumed by the animal will influence the production and health of the animals adversely.
 As such measurement of daily dry matter intake in goats is of utmost importance in a programme aimed to work out the feeding practices of goats.
 The variation in daily dry matter intake of goats in association to number of goats per household are depicted through Table No. 3.

 Material and methods

 The region has a sub - tropical climates with an average annual rainfall of 60 mm.
 Maximum temperature during summer may go up to 38°C, while the minimum temperature may reach even below 5.5 ° C during the month of January.
-To be more specific the survey covered the goats owners from the following five villages.
+To be more specific the survey covered the goats’ owners from the following five villages.
 (1. Sotoli, 2.
 Bonli, 3.
 Puneta, 4.
 Harsota and 5.
 Badagava sarwar).
-In each of the villages 8-10 goats owners were selected randomly for collecting necessary information In all forty - nine households with varied land holdings and possessing goats were chosen for this very purpose.
-The work pertaining to collection of data and information of feeding of adult goats was carried out during the rainy season starting from june to july in 2020.
+In each of the villages 8-10 goats owners were selected randomly to collect necessary informations.
 In all forty - nine households with varied land holdings and possessing goats were chosen for this very purpose.
-Collection of data and preparation of research instrument.
+The work pertaining to collection of data and information of feeding of adult goats was carried out during the rainy season starting from June to July in 2020.
+In all forty - nine households with varied land holdings and possessing goats were chosen for this very purpose..